Quitting social media will make you happy now

-I do, however, forget to wish a lot of people happy birthday and I seem to be months behind in finding out some news – but I find out eventually.
+However, I do forget to wish a lot of people happy birthday, and I seem to be months behind in finding out some news – but I find out eventually.

-I’ve been free from the chains of social media for about six months now, which doesn’t seem like a lot of time, but it feels like it now that my time isn’t being sapped by these apps.
-It sounds so silly, but since leaving I feel like my own person.
+I’ve been free from the chains of social media for about six months now, which doesn’t seem like a lot of time, but it feels like it now that these apps aren’t sapping my time.
+It sounds so silly, but since leaving, I feel like my own person.
 Before, Facebook and Twitter became almost like extra arms attached to me that I constantly had to be aware of.
 I used to check for updates countless times every day.
-Now, I don’t have to be reliant and dependent on it any more – it’s like a breath of fresh air.
+Now, I don’t have to be reliant and dependent on it anymore – it’s like a breath of fresh air.

-Thanks to Sarah Marsh for writing and reporting such down to earth interviews Click here to read original article
+Thanks to Sarah Marsh for writing and reporting such down to earth interviews.
+Click here to read the original article.

-Furthermore, social media has its merits, yes it has allow distance family members and true friends to share and keep in touch when the personal face to face interaction is not possible, but it also has been abused and use for the wrong reasons.
+Furthermore, social media has its merits; yes, it has allowed distant family members and true friends to share and keep in touch when personal face to face interaction is impossible.
+Still, it also has been abused and used for the wrong reasons.

-Currently the internet has so much incorrect information and twisted perspective just to confuse the mass population from reality.
-Somehow is working as you look around to the numbing of our nation and the world and zombie like actions of people.
+The internet has so much incorrect information and a twisted perspective to confuse the mass population from reality.
+Somehow is working as you look around to the numbing of our nation and the world and zombie-like actions of people.